kilasuelika/DynAutoDiff/ReadMe.md

 ### GMM Model

 The full code is in `examples/ceres_GMM`.
-The dataset has 10 columns.
+The dataset has 10 columns and 5000 samples.
 Assuming the data comes from two Gaussian distributions, the following code computes negative log-likelihood:

 ```cpp
 auto X = std::make_shared<Var<>>("../../test/gmm_datat5000_10.txt");